Eschatologue/CM_wiki/docs/class/cleric/index.md

 #### Cantrips

-You know three cantrips of your choice from the Cleric spell list.
-Guidance, Sacred Flame, and Thaumaturgy are recommended.
+You know three cantrips of your choice from the Cleric spell list. [:spell-lv0: Guidance], [:spell-lv0: Sacred Flame], and [:spell-lv0: Thaumaturgy] are recommended.

 Whenever you gain a Cleric level, you can replace one of your cantrips with another cantrip of your choice from the Cleric spell list.